Moniarchy/Tutorial-World/README.md

 - [X] Submit a guide PR to the guild crafts repo which includes
     - [X] Project planning steps (wireframes and problem assessment)
     - [X] Entity identification
-    - [ ] Front end and back end behavior definition
+    - [X] Front end and back end behavior definition
-    - [ ] Creating and deploying an app to Heroku
+    - [ ] Creating and deploying an app to Heroku. **(0% We didn't get our app to deploy on heroku correctly, so we didn't feel like we could write this)**
     - [X] Basic Git flow with feature branches, rebase, pull request and review

 #### Additional Specs: